IoLanguage/eerie/CONTRIBUTING.md

 ### `if` Statements

 Use the short form of if statement for small blocks, where it has a single case or it's very easy to separate the cases.
-Also, use a space before `if`, `then`, `elseif` and `else` keywords.
+Also, use a space after `if`, `then`, `elseif` and `else` keywords.
 Examples:

 **CORRECT**